What is Tensorflow?

 Tensors

-The name TensorFlow is derived from its core structure, tensor.
+TensorFlow’s name is derived from its core structure, the tensor.
 All computations in TensorFlow require tensors to execute a program.
 Now, what exactly is a tensor?
 A tensor is an n-dimensional vector or matrix that can contain all data types.
 All tensor values carry the same type of data with a known, or partially known, form.
-The dimensionality of the matrix is defined by the shape of the input data.
+The shape of the input data defines the dimensionality of the matrix.

 Further, let us look at the graphs in detail.